Certain World War II Veterans can get special benefits if they served in one of the two groups below:

-- You are Filipino and served in the organized military of the Philippines from July 26, 1941 through December 30, 1946.
-(While those forces were in the service of the U.S. Armed Forces).
+- Served in the organized military of the Philippines from July 26, 1941 through December 30, 1946.
+While those forces were in the service of the U.S. Armed Forces.

 General Program Requirements

 To qualify for benefits, you must meet all of the conditions below:

 - Be age 65 or older as of December 14, 1999.